 Ryan / “Harbor”

 Harbor grew up in Magnolia, TX and is a graduate of Boyce College with a B.A. in Theology.
 He has worked as a substitute teacher and summer outreach director.
-Harbor has traveled throughout the United States, Mexico and countries surrounding the Mediterranean Sea.
-After graduating from college he spent five months hiking the Appalachian Trail and after his intern year at San Mateo Outdoor Education he also completed the Pacific Crest Trail from Mexico to Canada.
-Harbor is interested in the progression of the natural world and enjoys hiking, trail running, climbing trees and rock climbing.
+Harbor has traveled throughout the United States, Mexico, and countries surrounding the Mediterranean Sea.
+After graduating from college he spent five months hiking the Appalachian Trail and was inspired to lead students into a greater appreciation for the natural world.
+Harbor is interested in understanding the stories told by the natural world and enjoys hiking, trail running, climbing trees and rock climbing.
 His favorite thing to do outdoors is to find rivers or creeks and spend hours exploring.
-He also likes to read and writes poems and songs.
-Harbor loves music and has been playing various instruments from an early age and has become interested in learning instruments from various cultures all around the world.
+He also likes to read and write poetry and music.
+Harbor has been playing various instruments from an early age and has become interested in learning instruments from various cultures all around the world.

 Deanna / “Decay”

-Decay grew up playing in the dirt and water of Wisconsin in search of cool bugs, plants and animals.
-She later received her environmental geography degree which involved research projects in Yosemite, western Wisconsin, and Texas hill country studying the affects humans have on land, water, and wildlife.
-Now she’s back to playing in the dirt in search of cool creatures, now with added elements of collecting data to play around with for graphs, mapping and analysis – all way more fun than it sounds!
-When she’s not nerding-out over nature with kids, she’s likely swimming, canoeing, painting, playing around on a drum or ukulele, cooking, and in the right climate, building snow sculptures!
+Deanna grew up playing in the dirt and water of Wisconsin in search of cool bugs, plants and animals.
+She later received her environmental geography degree which involved research projects in Yosemite, western Wisconsin, and the hill country of Texas studying the effects that humans have on land, water, and wildlife.
+Now she’s back to playing in the dirt in search of cool creatures, now with added elements of collecting data to play around with for graphs, mapping and analysis!
+All way more fun than it sounds.
+When she’s not nerding out over nature with kids, she’s likely swimming, canoeing, painting, playing around on a drum or ukulele, cooking, and in the right climate, building snow sculptures!

 Samantha / “Clover”